ValdiRatu/EZDiscord/DOCS.md

 ### `concat(...args)`

 Concatenates all the arguments into a single string.
+It can take any number of arguments.
+The arguments can be of the following types:

+- variable
+- boolean
+- number
+- string
+- function call (like `len(array)` or any other function that returns a value)

 ```js
 var ez = 'EzDiscord'